Cross slope

 Cross slope, cross fall or camber is a geometric feature of pavement surfaces: the transverse slope with respect to the horizon.
 It is a very important safety factor.
 Cross slope is provided to provide a drainage gradient so that water will run off the surface to a drainage system such as a street gutter or ditch.
 Inadequate cross slope will contribute to aquaplaning.
 On straight sections of normal two-lane roads, the pavement cross section is usually highest in the center and drains to both sides.
 In horizontal curves, the cross slope is banked into superelevation to reduce steering effort and lateral force required to go around the curve.
 All water drains to the inside of the curve.
-If the cross slope magnitude oscillates within 1–25 m, the body and payload of high (heavy) vehicles will experience high roll vibration.
+If the cross slope magnitude oscillates within 1–25 m, the body and payload of high (heavy) vehicles will experience high roll and lateral vibration.

 Cross slope is usually expressed as a percentage: